Shackspeer/Hot-Reload-Application/README.md

 # Hot-Reload-Application
-Watcher application based on the following changes
+Watcher application based on the following changes:
+- File updates and creates
+- Directory updates and creates